-The Painted Hall sits within the Old Royal Naval College, designed by Sir Christopher Wren in 1696 with significant parts executed by Nicholas Hawksmoor, Sir John Vanburgh and Thomas Ripley.
-The Hall, decorated by Sir James Thornhill, comprises one of the most important Baroque painted interiors in Europe.
-The paintings have been conserved on a number of occasions, most recently in the 1950s, however bright light and fluctuations in temperature and humidity continue to cause damage to the painted surfaces.
+The Painted Hall in the Old Royal Naval College is part of the great assembly of buildings designed for Greenwich Hospital by Sir Christopher Wren in 1696 with significant parts executed by Nicholas Hawksmoor and Sir John Vanbrugh.
+The Grade I Listed Painted Hall, decorated by Sir James Thornhill, comprises one of the most important Baroque painted interiors in Europe.
+Although the paintings were conserved in the 1950s, bright sunlight and fluctuations in temperature and humidity had caused damage.

 The project, which is part-funded by the National Lottery Heritage Fund, delivers innovative measures to stabilise the environment in the Painted Hall, including a new entrance off College Way leading into the vaulted King William Undercroft, fully revealed for the first time in 100 years.
 This provides a new welcome area, shop and café supported by refurbished kitchens.
 The revitalised space is characterised by high-quality craftsmanship.
 It includes a stone floor, extended leather banquettes, bespoke joinery and a refined bronze, framed glazed screen, which provides a buffer to reduce environmental impact in the Painted Hall.